oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 ## <a name="TransformationsProducingaSubset" href="#TransformationsProducingaSubset">3.3 Transformations Producing a Subset</a>

-These transformations produce an output set that is a subset of their input set.
+These transformations produce an output set that is a subset of their input set, possibly in a different order.
 Some of the algorithmic descriptions below make use of the following definition: A total order of a collection is called _stable across requests_ if it is the same for all requests that construct the collection by executing the same resource path and transformations, possibly nested, on the same underlying data.

 ::: example
 ⚠ Example 24: A stable total order is required for the input set of a [`skip`](#Transformationskip) transformation.
 The service constructs that input set by executing the `Sales` resource path and the `groupby` transformation, computing the total sales per customer.
 Because of the subsequent `skip` transformation, the service must endow this with a stable total order.
 Then the following request divides the total sales per customer into pages of $N$ customers and returns page number $i$ in a reproducible manner (as long as the underlying data do not change).